Lower School Curriculum (K–4)

 Music

-In 3rd Grade, students learn how different durations are expressed as note values and learn to read rhythms involving half, quarter and eighth notes.
-Students practice their skills using classroom instruments such as drums, xylophones and boomwhackers.
-Third graders prepare two major music programs – the Patriots play and the Chumash play – and rehearse Purim songs for a performance at the Jewish Convalescent Center.
+In third grade, students continue to practice rhythm reading skills using drums, xylophones, and other classroom percussion instruments.
+Third graders prepare two major music programs – the Patriots play and the Chumash play – and rehearse Chanukah songs for a performance at a local senior center.

 Physical Education